errbit/errbit_plugin/README.md

 errbit can be associated an issue tracker or not.
 When there is an association, errbit users can choose 'create issue' from an error page which will both create an issue on the external issue tracker out of the given error and link that issue to the errbit error.
+Likewise, a user can also choose 'close issue' to close the issue on the external issue tracker, if your plugin provides a method to do so.

 Your issue tracker plugin is responsible for providing the interface defined by ErrbitPlugin::IssueTracker.
 All of the required methods must be implemented and